syncfusion/ej2-javascript-docs/src/maps/maps/navigation-line.md

 # Navigation Lines

 The navigation lines are used to denote the path between two locations.
 This feature can be used to draw flight or sea routes.
-Navigation lines are enabled by setting the [`visible`](../api/maps/navigationLineSettingsModel/#visible) property of the [`navigationLineSettings`](../api/maps/navigationLineSettingsModel) property to **true**.
+Navigation lines are enabled by setting the [`visible`](../api/maps/navigationLineSettingsModel/#visible) property of the [`navigationLineSettings`](../api/maps/navigationLineSettingsModel) to **true**.

 ## Customization

-The following properties are available in [`navigationLineSettings`](../api/maps/navigationLineSettingsModel/) property to customize the navigation line of the Maps component.
+The following properties are available in [`navigationLineSettings`](../api/maps/navigationLineSettingsModel/) to customize the navigation line of the Maps component.

 * [`color`](../api/maps/navigationLineSettingsModel/#color) - To apply the color for navigation lines in Maps.
 * [`dashArray`](../api/maps/navigationLineSettingsModel/#dasharray) - To define the pattern of dashes and gaps that is applied to the outline of the navigation lines.